Boost Your Business!

 Bernard:

-Pro tip.
-Offer value first.
-This is one of the most sacred dogmas to selling.
-It’s about offering value first.
-And offering value first means you investing time, effort, potentially even money and resources to closing a prospect.
 It’s always appreciated.
-It’s always appreciated.
-Now, we understand that this is a requirement in order for you to do a successful close and this is why we give you a lot of these materials for free.
+Now, we understand that this is a requirement for you to do a successful close, which is why we give you many of these materials for free.
 You don’t need to tell your prospect that these things are free, by the way.

 {slide: Offer Value}